jonlives/knife-spork/README.md

 * When you bump a cookbook's version, the relevant metadata.rb file will be git added
 * When you promote an environment, git pull will be run before your changes are made.

+## HipChat

+Notifications will be sent to the HipChat room of your choice.
+Currently notifies on

+* When a cookbook is uploaded using spork upload
+* When  an environment is promoted to the server using promote --remote

+color: "yellow", "red", "green", "purple", or "random"

 ## Irccat